 The Manson Family Arrives

 In 1968, Charles Manson was freshly homeless and looking for lodging for his “family,” a group of young people who had chosen to follow his mystic teachings and wild lectures.
-The isolated ranch in outside LA was the perfect place.
+The isolated ranch outside of Los Angeles was the perfect place.